front-seat/voterbowl/README.md

 So far, I'm liking both.
 For projects like this one, HTMX is a keeper. `htpy` has its advantages and its frictions; I'm reminded of javascript templating land just before JSX got introduced.

-(Update: HTMX is a keeper.
-It seems to pair nicely with web components.
-I'm finding `htpy` preferable to Django templates for this particular project, but there's definitely some friction here; I'm reminded of the frictions of javascript templating land just before JSX got introduced.
-And `css-scope-inline` is not worth the trouble; I intend to rip it out when I get a chance.)

 (Other hipster tools under consideration included [css-scope-inline](https://github.com/gnat/css-scope-inline) and [surreal](https://github.com/gnat/surreal?tab=readme-ov-file) for "locality of behavior", none of which turned out to be particularly desirable in practice; [django-slippers](https://github.com/mixxorz/slippers), [django-template-partials](https://github.com/carltongibson/django-template-partials), and [django-components](https://github.com/EmilStenstrom/django-components), all of which attempt to relieve pain points in Django's built-in templates but none of which seem terribly successful at it; and various bits of wisdom from [django-htmx-patterns](https://github.com/spookylukey/django-htmx-patterns/).)

 For code cleanliness, we also use: